Skip to main content

 1A.
 Alerts Overview

-Alerts Overview shows you the amount of chargeback alerts within a certain period of time.
-Filter the timeframe that you would like to see based on the following settings:
+Alerts Overview shows you the number of chargeback alerts within a certain period of time.
+Filter the timeframe you would like to see based on the following settings:

 • 7 days: Total number of chargeback alerts within the previous 7 days.